Are you a generous person who enjoys caring for others?

 - Physically turning/rolling low mobility patients

-- Assisting senior staff members with surgery prep
+- Assist senior staff members with surgery preparation

-Some earn more by providing particular skills, qualifications, or types of experience.
+Some earn more by showcasing particular skills, qualifications, or extensive experiences.

-Highly experienced CNAs – with at least three years’ experience in the sector – may go on to earn as much as $36,000.
+CNAs working at least three years in the sector may go on to earn as much as $36,000.